Gareth Williams (British musician): This Heat

-The band itself anticipated a punk style whereby their sometimes excessive experimentalism steered them away from more mainstream success, but regardless of this they built up a solid base of passionate admirers.
+The band's experimentalism, despite steering them away from more mainstream success, anticipated several experimental and alternative styles and built up a solid base of passionate admirers.
 They shunned musical technique in favor of what they called "accidents."
 They played their first concert in Feb 1976, only days after their formation.
 During the early days improvisation dominated their performances, but gradually they encompassed both abstract and formal stylings in their music, where trance-like soundscapes merged into violent yet danceable anthems with cascades of noise punctuated by abrupt silence.

 In 1977 John Peel featured them on his BBC Radio 1 show.
 This Heat's performance proved an intoxicating hybrid of music played exceptionally noisily, usually in complete darkness, with a proto-punk attitude.
 Their first album, titled This Heat (1979), was two years in the making.
 The maxi-single Health and Efficiency (1980) permitted Williams to demonstrate his now considerable skill.

 Their second album Deceit (1981) was to follow, but by then Williams had left the band.